gcho3223/SildeGenerator/README.md

 **Automatically inserting multiple plots in the Keynote app**

 ## Main Features
-- Automatic incerting plots with templated filename & directory structure
+- Automatically insert plots using predefined filename and directory structure
 - Save and load presets
 - Customizing arrangement, side, and positions of plots